-These are the most popular type of barcode scanners used and are widely used in retail.
-They also work similar to the pen type, but give accurate results when compared to the former.
+These are the most popular type of barcode scanners and are widely used in retail.
+They also work similar to the pen-type but give accurate results when compared to the former.

 In this type, a laser beam is shot at a mirror within the actual unit.
 This mirror moves within so that the laser sweeps across the barcode in a straight line.
-The light reflected is captured by a photodiode and is converted into digital information.
+A photodiode captures the reflected light and converts it into digital information.

 CCD barcode scanners (Charge Coupled Device)

-CCD scanners are expensive units, but give very accurate results.
-They are also called LED scanners.
+CCD scanners are expensive units but give very accurate results.
+You may see them referred to as LED scanners.